 Agencies enhance their reputation and improve their quality of care by taking advantage of CertifiedCare's online education and certification courses.

 In addition to the many benefits of certification, the CertifiedCare pre-test programs offer competency in over 150 areas important to person centered, high quality, safe, proactive frail elder care, such as:

 - Elderly nutrition and dietary needs

 - Stress reduction and coping techniques

-- Common mental and physical health issues that effect the elderly.
+- Mental and physical health issues that effect the elderly

 - Laws regarding the elderly